BenFradet/benfradet.github.io/_posts/2019-05-30-oss-orgs-monitoring.md

 before (as the project shows), there is a lot that can be improved in that regard.

-As a result, I would gladly welcome any contributions on frontend-related improvements (of course any improvement will still be definitely welcome!).
+As a result, I would gladly welcome any contributions on frontend-related improvements (of course any improvement is definitely welcome!).